-Accounting & Finance for Non-Financial Managers is divided into three, one-day sections: corporate finance, investments and managerial accounting.
+Accounting & Finance for Non-Financial Managers is divided into three, one-day sections: financial accounting, managerial accounting and corporate finance.
 Over these three days, this course will guide you through the financial decision making process from start to finish.

 - Reading and interpreting balance sheet and income statements

 - Understanding overhead allocations and the cost/profit/volume relationship

 Joe Pecore is currently a faculty member at UCSD, Rady School of Business teaching accounting and finance to undergraduates.
 Before becoming a full-time faculty member, he was a financial professional for approximately 25 years primarily in public Biotech and Pharmaceutical companies.
 He worked in a broad range of roles in Accounting and Finance including Plant Controller, Corporate Controller, Finance Director and head of Financial Planning & Analysis.
 Mr. Pecore holds an MBA in Finance from SDSU and a BS Industrial Engineering from Lehigh University.